FIX: Windows 10 update stuck at 32%

 upgrade stuck at 32 cmd

-This code will clean up the driver packages inside Windows in order to help you move forward towards installing Windows 10.
+This code will clean up the driver packages within Windows to help you progress toward installing Windows 10.

 Now everything is good to go.
-Restart your PC and boot your PC through the bootable USB drive you created before.
-Run the installation by following the instructions and you would be stunned to see that it works.
+Restart your PC and boot it through the bootable USB drive you created earlier.
+Run the installation by following the instructions, and you will be stunned to see that it works.

-The first and the most anticipated method of solving this issue is to unplug any external device connected to the PC through USB.
-A number of times, these external USB devices create a conflict inside Windows.
-During the up-gradation of Windows to Windows 10, this conflict restricts the process to move forward and it sticks at 32%.
+The first and most anticipated method of solving this issue is to unplug any external devices connected to the PC through USB.
+A number of times, these external USB devices create conflicts within Windows.
+During the upgrade from Windows to Windows 10, this conflict prevents the process from moving forward and causes it to become stuck at 32%.

 After removing the USB devices, restart your PC to upgrade Windows again.
-If this issue was due to the conflict between Windows and USB devices, then this time, it won’t restrict the process.
-As a result, you get your new Windows 10 on the PC.
+If this issue was due to a conflict between Windows and USB devices, then this time, it won’t restrict the process.
+As a result, you will get your new Windows 10 on the PC.

-The second method would look quite interesting but it also works most of the time if you are trying to update using Windows Update.
-In this case, all you need to do is to disable your internet connection whether it is WiFi or LAN when the download reaches 100%.
-Disabling the internet would restrict the setup to download further files including language packs.
-Windows would upgrade to the latest version without being stuck at 32%.
+The second method appears quite interesting, and it also works most of the time when you are trying to update using Windows Update.
+In this case, all you need to do is disable your internet connection, whether it is Wi-Fi or LAN, when the download reaches 100%.
+Disabling the internet will prevent the setup from downloading additional files, including language packs.
+Consequently, Windows will upgrade to the latest version without getting stuck at 32%.

-Use the following method if you are upgrading the Windows using Windows update.
+Use the following method if you are upgrading Windows using Windows Update.

 cmd admin

-2. Now, you need to stop some services by typing the following code inside Command Prompt.
-Hit Enter after typing each line of code.
+2. Now, you need to stop some services by typing the following code inside the Command Prompt.
+Press Enter after typing each line of code.

 net stop wuauserv